Medical Terminology: Greek and Latin Origins and Word Formation Guidelines

 As mentioned before, Greek doctors were particularly skillful diagnosticians.
 For this reason, Greek terms often occur in clinical terminology, e.g., cardiology, nephropathy, gastritis, whereas Latin words make up most anatomical terms: e.g., cor, ren, or ventriculus.

-Greek is such a great source for specialized terminology because of its linguistic malleability, namely, its amazing suitability for building compound words.
+Greek is a great source of specialized terminology thanks to its linguistic malleability, namely, its amazing suitability for building compound words.
 When the rapid expansion of medical science during the last two centuries required a stock of new terms for the newly discovered diseases and the invented medical tools, Greek words, often in their Latinized forms, became the way to go.
-In fact, almost a half of our medical terminology, although based on Greek and Latin, is less than one-century-old.
+In fact, almost a half of the widely used medical terminology, although based on Greek and Latin, is less than one-century-old.

 Table 1 below shows some words for organs or parts of human body in Greek paired with the common medical conditions and human organs in plain English:

 Table 1.
-Organs or parts of human body associated with adjectival and noun terms
+Organs or parts of human body associated with nominal terms